Jossyboydgenius/CareClink/README.md

-# mobo_app
+# CareClink

-A new Flutter project.
+A CareClink mobile application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application for CareClink.

 A few resources to get you started if this is your first Flutter project: